run-x/opta-docs/content/en/docs/Reference/Modules.md

   redis: # This is an instance of the aws-redis module type called redis
     type: aws-redis
 ```
-or on the Layer's `blocks` fields.
+Or on the Layer's `blocks` fields, as follows:
 ```yaml
 meta:
   parent: "../env/opta.yml"